 |MCU_VBAT||VBAT||1||12||PB15||PB15_SPI1_MOSI||SPI1_MOSI, TIMER0_CH2_ON, I2S1_SD|

 |13||PB14||PB14_SPI1_MISO||USART0_CK, TIMER0_CH0, CK_OUT0, SPI1_MOSI, TIMER0_CH2_ON, I2S1_SD|

 The blue LED beside the USB-C connector and below the reset push button switch is connected to pin PA8 and is active high.
 Pins PA11 and PA12 are connected to the D- and D+ USB data lines.
 The SD-card slot is connected with SPI bus 1.
 As far as I can determine, the only connection between the RISC-V core and the ESP core is through a two wire serial connection, USART1 (RX = PA3, Tx = PA2) on the RISC-V side.

 The Wio Lite RISC-V WiFi is quite new.
 There is no support for the board in the Arduino IDE.
-Indeed, I have yet to get the GD32V board cannot get the board.
 Furthermore, I cannot find much information about it on the Web, and the vendor does make it clear that the PlatformIO environment is the only currently available playground.